 Dear readers, dear students, and dear colleagues,

-is an attempt to describe and structure my teaching methodology for dance and choreography.
+Before I begin translating my thoughts into written words, I would like to make a short remark: This is not an academic text; it is chaos, a long poem comprised of thoughts and experiences to be delivered and shared; it is a letter to the students I am working with; it is the wish to reflect upon the process of sharing knowledge and its relation to my own artistic practice; it is an attempt to describe and structure my teaching methodology for dance and choreography.
 Since I started working as an ‘artist-teacher’ in academic institutes, I have been asking myself: how can I share my own artistic practice to support students throughout their learning process?
 How is my artistic intuition entangled with the theoretical and practical concerns of students of education, media, culture and human sciences?
-This text responds to this open-ended question, with many different answers: How to share my artistic interest and methodology, and what is my role as an ‘artist-teacher’
+This text responds to this open-ended question, with many different answers: How to share my artistic interest and methodology, and what is my role as an ‘artist-teacher’ within the academic structure?

 At the beginning of my seminars at Universität zu Köln, some of the participants share their insecurities about the act of ‘dancing’.
 Often I hear the same hesitations: “I never danced before!” or “I am not a dancer…I don’t know how to dance”.
 Taking this and various skill levels into consideration, I ease into my improvisation methodology.
 We delve into the art of movement improvisation, executing spontaneous movements without prior preparation.
 Movement Improvisation deals with the interplay of performers/objects and their environment.
 It is the study of interdependent relationships within a choreographic setup, between bodies, space, time and things which exposes the ‘invisible wires‘ holding them together, creating an ecology.
 By using the ‘bird’s-eye’ perspective, we map the room in order to recognise the existence of ‘invisible wires’ and make conscious decisions about the tension a given space holds.
 Spatial awareness is a combination of actions which take place in the following order: Seeing → mapping → predicting/anticipating → navigating, which leads to movement in space → explorations = interactions with other people.